tallstreet/starwarsgraphqlgo/README.md

 # StarWars GraphQL Go

-Program starwarsgraphqlgo shows a simple HTTP server that exposes a bare schema.
+Program starwarsgraphqlgo shows a simple HTTP server that exposes a bare schema and allows you to query simple data via GraphQL

 Example: